TarikGul/cryptographic-algorithms/README.md

-# Welcome To the Crypo Algos Repo
+# Welcome To the Crypo Algorithms Repo.

 This is a place for me to jump between different Programming languages and write interpretations of different cryptographic algorithms.

 This repo is need of a giant overhaul and organization.
 I also want to write a CLI in Rust for this as well.
+Each folder needs its more organized and better README, and I also need to organize each cipher to there appropriate folders.
+I would also like to build out the Ruby folder a lot better as well.

 Recently added: